statefulj/statefulj/z03-fsm.md

 ## Installation

-Include the StatefulJ FSM jar into your Maven build:
+Install StatefulJ FSM from Maven Central into your app by adding the following to your pom.xml:

 ```xml
 <dependency>